Geraldo568/alx-pre_course/0x01-git/README.md

-“It's cool to do something”
+It's cool to do something today